yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-34/facilitator/README.md

 # Facilitators Guide:  `<Login />` and `<Auth />`

+## Learning Objectives

+**Students will be able to ...**

+* Create a rules based application
+* Authorize using both "Basic Authorization" and a "Bearer Token"
+* Store a login token for re-use
+* Hide and Show components, links, pages based on both login status and permissions

 ## Preparation
 This lesson hits on 2 major points
 * Login using Basic and Oauth